TeamHorizons/Loan-Management-App/README.md

 # Loan-Management-App
-A collaborative project by Team horizons.
+A collaborative project by horizon Team.